How to Use Instagram Reels

 From there, you’re ready to start creating.
 Keep in mind, right now you can only delete the last recorded clip.

-You have options for speed of the video – Reels are only 15 seconds or less.
+You have options for speed of the video – Reels are only 15 or less or 30 seconds or less.
 Effects which are like those you have in Stories.
 A timer so you can set up your camera and then move into the frame, like in dancing videos.

 Unlike TikTok, Reels does not sync together multiple clips to make the best transition to the audio, but does allow you to use sections of a video and hear the sound so you know where to limit the video.